Zheng-Bote/header_docu_qt/README.md

 ### Prerequisites

-the Linux AppImage should run on most newer x86_64 Linux system
+- the Linux AppImage should run on most newer x86_64 Linux system
+- the MacOS application package should be installable at least under MacOS Ventura

 (for compiling and linking):